 - Preheat oven to 425°F. Line a large baking tray with unbleached parchment paper.

-- Place the butternut squash, cauliflower and sweet onion on the prepared baking tray and toss with olive oil, cumin, turmeric and coriander until well coated.
+- Place the cubed butternut squash, cauliflower florets and sweet onion on the prepared lined baking tray and toss with olive oil, cumin, turmeric and coriander until well coated.
 Roast for 30-35 minutes.
 Roasting time depends on the size of the chopped butternut squash (larger chunks means longer roasting time).

 - In the last 10 minutes of roasting, add the unpeeled garlic cloves to the tray and finish roasting.
 Vegetables are done when they are tender and slightly caramelized on the edges.
 Cool slightly and remove peel from roasted garlic.

-- Using a vented blender, blend the roasted vegetables, vegetable broth and coconut milk (if using) in batches until all the soup has been puréed.
-If not using coconut milk, add up to 400 ml (1.5 cups) extra of broth or water to thin the soup as needed.
+- Using a vented blender, add the roasted vegetables, vegetable broth and coconut milk (if using) to the blender container in batches until all the soup has been puréed.
+If not using coconut milk, add up to 400 ml (1.5 cups) extra broth or water to thin the soup as needed.

 - If using an immersion blender, add the roasted vegetables, broth and coconut milk (if using) to a large pot and purée the soup until smooth.
 Mix in the salt and pepper to taste.

-- Heat puréed soup in a large pot on medium until heated through, adding salt and pepper to taste.
+- Heat puréed soup in a medium saucepan or large pot on medium or medium-low heat until heated through, adding salt and pepper to taste.
 Careful the soup doesn't bubble and splatter while heating.

-- Top with fresh snipped chives, fresh tarragon, dried chili pepper flakes or toasted sunflower seeds.
+- Top with fresh snipped chives, fresh tarragon, dried chili pepper flakes, hot sauce or toasted sunflower seeds.

 Notes